-Students must complete all required Counseling Psychology CORE coursework offered during their first two years of matriculation (see Section B), including the research practicum, before applying to take the comprehensive exams.
+Students must complete all required Counseling Psychology coursework offered during their first two years of matriculation, including the research practicum, before they can take the comprehensive exams.
 Students should check with their advisors to be certain that all prerequisites have been met.
-Examinees must apply in writing to the training director at least two weeks prior to the end of the semester in order to sit for the comprehensive exams administered at the beginning of the next semester.
+Examinees must apply in writing to the training director no later than by the end of fall semester their second year in order to sit for the comprehensive exams administered in August the coming year.